-Over the last number of years, Valcoustics has made a substantial investment in new software development and equipment to assist our clients when long-term noise and vibration monitoring services are required.
+Over the last number of years, Valcoustics has made a substantial investment in new software development and equipment to assist our clients when long-term construction noise and vibration monitoring services are required.
 Advancements in technology have allowed us to increase accuracy, lead times and service levels.
-Our proprietary software is set up to handle and process large amounts of data for long term continuous noise monitoring.
+Our proprietary software is set up to handle and process large amounts of data for long term continuous noise and vibration monitoring.
 Investments to improve efficiencies and speed of delivery are always on-going.

 Ground-borne vibration can be produced by a great variety of common construction (and demolition) activities including (among others) caisson drilling, pile driving, and soil compaction.
 Vibration produced at a construction site has the potential, in the worst case, to damage adjacent buildings or structures.

 In 2008, the City of Toronto enacted the “Construction Vibration By-Law (514-2008)”.
-Since then, Valcoustics has been providing vibration monitoring services and has worked on countless construction projects offering structural vibration monitoring, construction vibration monitoring services, helping clients navigate the application process and quickly and efficiently comply with this legislation.
+Since then, Valcoustics has been providing construction vibration monitoring services and has worked on countless construction projects offering structural vibration monitoring, construction vibration monitoring services, helping clients navigate the application process and quickly and efficiently comply with this legislation.

 - Noise and vibration monitoring Projects of this nature can include :

 - Zone of Influence (ZOI) Study, to determine the area around a construction site that could be impacted by noise vibration related to the construction activity

 - Pre-construction Study, including ambient vibration measurements and a noise and vibration monitoring program

 - Construction Noise Monitoring